...

 Oswalt is quickly entranced by the find and queues up more footage.
 In the interim”¦ Oswalt’s daughter is trying to adjust while his son is having night terrors that cause him to sleep walk and “˜turn up’ in places that evoke explosive screams from the audience at a moment’s notice.
 It’s not long before Oswalt is hearing things go bump in the night but he keeps the old footage rolling.

 Suddenly he realizes that he might have a glimpse of the suspected serial murderer on one of the footage reels; a glimpse that’s all too creepy in its own right.
-Oswalt soon realizes that this same sinister figure is present at all of the filmed murdersOswalt enlists the help of a quirky local deputy (James Ransone) to help do some research into the victims, which he is more than happy to do behind the sheriff’s back.
+Oswalt soon realizes that this same sinister figure is present at all of the filmed murdersOswalt enlists the help of a quirky local deputy (James Ransone) to help do some research into the victims, which he is more than happy to do behind the riff’s back.
 The deputy leads Oswalt to a local professor (Vincent D’Onofrio) who studies ritual murders; Oswalt shares a symbol with the professor that was found at the murder scenes.

 The professor informs Oswalt that the symbol relates to a Babylonian myth about a human-like figure that was an eater of children.
 Oswalt learns that this being has the power to possess the children.
 The spirits of the missing children, from each case, start to appear in the house but Oswalt can’t see their gruesome little faces but only feels their presence and hears hints of their motion.